xan1000/PcVolumeControlService/Readme.md

 https://github.com/PcVolumeControl

-The server has been updated to run on .NET Core 3.1 and can be installed as a service.
+The server has been updated to run on .NET 8 and can be installed as a service.

 The following packages have been updated: